 Even if we equate God with the universe and accept that as a part of the universe we are a manifestation of God- what does this mean?
 Surely one can awe at the workings of the universe irrespective of belief in an animating spirit?
 What is the point of a God who has no special interest in human beings, who does not create rules to live by and who fails to hand out eternal rewards and punishments?

-The concept of a God who does these things might well be absurd.
+The concept of a God who does these things might well seem absurd to we non-believers.
 But at least one can see the point of this God in the everyday lives of human beings.
-What does a mere animating spirit which pays no special attention to human beings add to the totality of human existence?
+This God provides a moral code to live by and an opiate for those who need it- the heart of a heartless world.
+What can a mere animating spirit, which pays no special attention to human beings, add to the quality of human existence?

 Unless the animating spirit has consciousness and purpose and cares about us, what consequences flow that are any different from the belief that the universe is just matter and energy without any purpose?
-At the very most, the animating spirit version might be a slightly moe pleasing way of describing reality without any other practical consequence.
+At the very most, the animating spirit version might be a slightly more comforting way of describing reality without any other practical consequence.

 Certainly on Aslan’s own account we cannot imbue his animating spirit with that most human of attributes, consciousness, for if we do we are back to the humanized concept of God.